 IBPS PO Interview

 The IBPS PO Interview does not cover any specific topic.
-It is advisable to focus on general knowledge and awareness, current affairs and some essential matters under finance while preparing for the Probationary Officer Interview.
+It is advisable to focus on general knowledge, current affairs and some essential topics related to finance while preparing for the Probationary Officer Interview.

-The Interview will be for 100 marks, and minimum 40% marks (35% for SC/ST/OBC/PWD) are necessary to qualify the Interview phase.
-Also, the final result is according to the marks scored in Interview+ Mains, and they shall be calculated in a 20:80 ratio, respectively.
+The interview will be for 100 marks, and a minimum of 40% marks (35% for SC/ST/OBC/PWD) is necessary to qualify for the interview phase.
+The final result is based on the marks obtained in the Interview and Main exam, which will be calculated in a 20:80 ratio, respectively.

 The IBPS PO exam process is relatively short when compared to other competitive exams.
-It makes it very important that candidates do not get distracted during preparation.
+Therefore, candidates should make the best use of the time available and stay focused during their preparation.

-To help candidates successfully qualify the bank exams, BYJU’S has a comprehensive and detailed preparation strategy and study material to assist aspirants with their preparation.
+To help candidates successfully qualify the bank exams, BYJU’S has developed a comprehensive and detailed preparation strategy and study materials to assist aspirants with their preparation.

 Frequently Asked Questions on IBPS PO Syllabus